devassistant/devassistant/docs/developer_documentation/yaml_assistant_reference.rst

 of **command type** to **command input**::

    run:
-   - type: input
+   - cl: cp foo bar/baz
-   - another_type: another_input
+   - log_i: Done copying.

 During the execution, you may use logging (messages will be printed to terminal or gui) with following levels: ``DEBUG``, ``INFO``, ``WARNING``,